BestTimesToVisit.com Logo

 I've heard about 'Pura Vida' – what does it really mean, and how can I embrace it as a traveler?

-'Pura Vida' literally translates to 'pure life,' but in Costa Rica, it's a way of life – a philosophy of simple living, happiness, and appreciating what you have.
-You'll hear it used as a greeting, a farewell, and an expression of contentment.
-To embrace it, slow down, be patient, and savor the moments, whether it's enjoying a sunset or chatting with a local vendor.
+'Pura Vida' literally translates to 'pure life,' but in Costa Rica, it's a way of life, a philosophy of enjoying life's simple pleasures and maintaining a positive outlook.
+You'll hear it used as a greeting, a farewell, and an expression of gratitude.
+To embrace it, slow down, be present, appreciate the natural beauty around you, and don't stress too much about tight schedules – things often move at a more relaxed pace here.

 What's the deal with transportation?
-Is it easy to get around without a rental car?
+Is it easy to get around without a car?

 Beyond the famous beaches, are there any 'hidden gem' areas you'd recommend for a more authentic experience?